What is Mediation?

 - Assist you in writing up an agreement that works for everyone involved.

-The mediator will not take sides, assess blame, or tell you what to do.
-The mediator will not force you to make a decision.
+The mediators will not take sides, assess blame, or tell you what to do.
+Also, mediators will not force you to make decisions.

 Confidential